na-na-hi/renget/archive/BulkGuide.md

 The Shah, in spite of his strength, was an extremely unskilled battler.
 Asana compared his movements to reading an open book, and due to her agility, she was the greatest obstacle out between her team, Shamshir, and Bismuth, only being defeated due to her fatigue and a Quick Seed wearing off at an inopportune time.
 If he didn't think of himself as infallible and actually took time to refine his fighting style, the Shah could've wiped the floor with everyone easily.

 ##The Others:

+#####Team Corvidae:
+Dee (Rookidee):
+Sex: Female
+Ability: Keen Eye
+She's the leader of the team, and is known for her recklessness.
+Her and Smoliv are bounty hunters, although they struggle a lot more compared to other, stronger groups.

+Smoliv:
+Sex: Male
+Ability: Harvest
+In contrast to Dee, Smoliv is shy and slightly cowardly, usually taking up a role as support.
+His usual tactics involve him spraying glue-like oil onto his enemies to restrict their mobility, although he's a surprisingly competent battler if he's backed into a corner.

 #####Team Watchers:
 Espathra: